jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

   - _High volume_ nasal saline rinses/irrigation (OTC, rinses > sprays), at least 200 mL per side <span class="references">9</span>.
 Can improve penetration/efficacy of other topicals if used beforehand
     - _Examples: neti pot, squeeze bottles, etc. Must be STERILE saline (boiled/distilled water)_
 - **INCS**
-  - Multiple delivery methods, most common in Canada are spray and rinses; widely available <span class="hl-yellow">but high chance of operator misuse with sprays</span>
+  - Multiple delivery methods, most common in Canada are spray and rinses; widely available <span class="hl-yellow">but very common operator misuse with sprays</span> (see how to use [here](/handouts/incs/))
   - Takes **8-12 weeks** to have maximal effect
   - Minimal concern for long-term side effects, ie. adrenal insufficiency
   - _ExRx: Nasonex 2 sprays BID_ {% popup() %}